icfnext/harbor/harbor-ui/src/main/content/jcr_root/apps/harbor/components/content/dynamicaccordion/v1/dynamicaccordion/README.md

   instance.
 Renders the panel body and then calls `data-sly-resource` to include the item content based on the resource type of the item.

+## Default Implementation

+`com.icfolson.aem.harbor.core.components.content.dynamicaccordion.v1.DefaultDynamicAccordion`

+Treats direct child resources as `DynamicAccordionItem`s, ignoring any which can not be adapted as such.

+Uses `TagBasedClassification` as the means of classifiability.